duetosymmetry/ester/README.md

-ester
-Evolution STEllaire en Rotation
+ester: Evolution STEllaire en Rotation
 =====

 This is my git clone of the official svn repo which lives at [https://code.google.com/p/ester-project/](https://code.google.com/p/ester-project/).